-Pumpkin Spice lattes, falling leaves, Christmas decorations showing up on store shelves even though it isn’t even Halloween… it can only mean one thing: It’s getting cold, and your kids are going to need winter clothes.
+Pumpkin Spice lattes, falling leaves, Christmas decorations showing up on store shelves even though it isn’t even Thanksgiving… it can only mean one thing: It’s getting cold, and your kids are going to need winter clothes.

 Michelin-man-style snowsuits might be fine for sledding, but in the car they can be dangerous.
 Too much bulk means that the harness won’t tighten properly against the child.
-In a crash, that extra bulk can compress, leaving a too-loose harness, and leaving the child inadequately protected.
+In a crash, that extra bulk will compress, leaving a too-loose harness, and leaving the child inadequately protected.

 So what can you do?